thewonlab/H-MAGMA/README.md

 ## RRHO.R
 * This script runs gene-level overlap between two disorders based on Z-scores from H-MAGMA outputs.
 * Here we provide an example code using fetal brain Hi-C MAGMA outputs for ADHD and ASD.
-* Input files are provided as H-MAGMA_ADHD.FB.csv and H-MAGMA_ASD.FB.csv respectively.
+* Input files are provided in RRHO_example_input folder as H-MAGMA_ADHD.FB.csv and H-MAGMA_ASD.FB.csv respectively.
    -  alternative="enrichment" : One sided test
    -  BY=TRUE : P-value corrected by the Benjamini and Yekutieli procedure
    -  log10.ind=TRUE : P-value plotted in -log10